ajinderbains/US_Accident/README.md

 ## Objective for SQL Analysis:

 Data is organized and stored in different tables and then these tables are joined and manipulated to find the count of accidents based on different features.
-I have tried to find the answers for following questions:
+We have tried to find the answers for following questions:

-What is count of accidents for each Severity type?
+What is the count of accidents for each Severity type?
-What is count of accidents for each accident Reporting Source?
+What is the count of accidents for each accident Reporting Source?
-What is count of accidents based on Day and Night?
+What is the count of accidents based on Day and Night?
-What is count for accidents for high and low Severity for each weather Condition like Rainy,Cloudy,Foggy,Snow,Wind Speed and Visibility
+What is the count for accidents for high and low Severity for each weather Condition?

-Following functions are used to generate queries
+The following functions are used to generate queries

 Joins
 Like